Archives

 SNAI1–PIK3R2/p-EphA2 Axis Drives EMT and Stemness in TETs

-This study identifies SNAI1 as a central transcriptional driver of epithelial-mesenchymal transition (EMT) and cancer stem cell-like properties in thymic epithelial tumors (TETs), acting via the PIK3R2/p-EphA2 signaling axis.
-Through comprehensive multi-omics and functional assays, the authors reveal new mechanistic insights and potential therapeutic targets for these rare but aggressive malignancies.
+This study systematically identifies SNAI1 as a central driver of epithelial-mesenchymal transition (EMT) and cancer stem cell-like properties in thymic epithelial tumors (TETs), acting via the PIK3R2/p-EphA2 signaling axis.
+Multi-omics and advanced functional assays reveal actionable targets for rare TETs, highlighting SNAI1 inhibition as a promising therapeutic strategy.

 -